Relatively Lazy: Indoor-Outdoor Navigation Using Vision and GNSS: Experiments

-A Clearpath Robotics Grizzly Robotic Utility Vehicle, pictured in Figure \ref{fig:grizzly}, was used for the experiments.
+A Clearpath Robotics Grizzly Robotic Utility Vehicle, pictured in Figure~\ref{fig:grizzly}, was used for the experiments.
 The Grizzly is equipped with a forward-facing Point Grey Research Bumblebee XB3 stereo camera featuring a 24cm baseline and a 66$^\circ$ horizontal field of view.
 A NovAtel SMART6-L receiver is mounted on the front of the robot.
 A second SMART6-L receiver serves as a stationary base station for Real-Time Kinetic (RTK) corrections.
 The receivers are configured for Global Positioning System (GPS) satellites only in this experiment.
 Sensor availability could be improved with additional GNSS constellations.
 LED headlights are mounted below the stereo camera.
-They are turned on for all runs to allow VO outdoors at nighttime and provide consistent conditions inside for all runs.
-The algorithm runs on an onboard Lenovo laptop and interfaces with the Grizzly via Robot Operating System (ROS) \cite{Quigley2009}.
+They are turned on for all runs to allow VO outdoors at nighttime while maintaining consistent conditions indoors throughout.
+The algorithm runs on an onboard Lenovo laptop and interfaces with the Grizzly via Robot Operating System (ROS)~\cite{Quigley2009}.
+All estimation is done in the vehicle frame with the fixed sensor-to-vehicle transformations explicitly handled for both the camera and GNSS receiver.

-To provide an additional measurement of path-tracking error independent from either sensor, jigs were placed at four locations along the path as indicated in Figure \ref{fig:path_overhead}.
-The jigs, seen in Figure \ref{fig:jig}, consisted of a ruled board affixed to the ground over which the robot drives.
+To provide an additional measurement of path-tracking error independent from either sensor, jigs were placed at four locations along the path as indicated in Figure~\ref{fig:path_overhead}.
+The jigs, seen in Figure~\ref{fig:jig}, consisted of a ruled board affixed to the ground over which the robot drives.
 By comparing the tire positions of each repeat run to that of the teach run, a lateral and heading error could be estimated.
 This simple method has the property of working well both indoors and outdoors.

-\section{RESULTS}
+\section{Results}

 A total of 10 autonomous repeat runs of the experiment path were conducted totalling 3.5km of driving.
 The first began immediately after the path was manually driven to validate the preservation of VT\&R's performance with good vision.
 Immediate repeating remained easy and path tracking was highly accurate with the largest measured lateral error at the jigs just 2cm and all measured heading errors less than 1$^\circ$.
-A summary of measured path-tracking errors for all repeats is provided in Table \ref{jig_errors}.
+A summary of measured path-tracking errors for all repeats is provided in Table~\ref{tab:jig_errors}.